 - In a bowl, combine the grated apple, 2 tbsp. sugar, egg, lemon juice, 1 tsp. cinnamon, vanilla, and apple cider.
 Mix Well.

 - Add the flour, baking powder and salt to the apple mixture.
 Mix well.

-- Combine ¼ cup sugar and 1 tbsp. sugar in a small bowl; set aside.
+- Combine ¼ cup sugar and 1 tbsp. cinnamon in a small bowl; set aside.

 - Heat oil until it reaches 375 degrees.
 (If you are using a pot on the stove versus a fryer, make sure you can submerge the fritters in the oil).